 I rarely use my Credit Card when I travel.
 I use it to book flights and higher purchase items but not day to day, therefore it stays safely in purse 2!

-2 – A Debit Card which stay in purse 2.
+2 – A Debit Card which stays in purse 2.

 3 – A few Online Banking Cards